Longannn/MapReduce/README.md

 ***Note**: Analysis 1 to 3 represents the aggregated data for countries that mostly communicate in English, which are **Canada**, **US** and **UK***

 ### Analysis 1
+What terms are commonly used in YouTube trending videos’ titles?

 <p align="center">
   <img src="output/visualization/a1plot.png" height="500">